 7) Optimizations

 The result is okay.
-However, there are still a few adjustments to be made.
+However, there are still some adjustments to be made.
 First of all, I checked whether it makes more sense to react to signals less frequently or more often.
 In times of crisis, you can be invested in a high-risk product for up to a month, even though the momentum has long since reversed.
 I ran a simulation for this purpose:

 As you can clearly see, shorter periods are better.
 From 3 weeks, the maximum drawdown is considerably lower.
 But I don't want to trade weekly either, as that would be too much effort.
 So I will check the signals every 14 days and then trade.